kellyjonbrazil/jc/docs/parsers/time.md

 # jc.parsers.time

-jc - JSON CLI output utility `/usr/bin/time` command output parser
+jc - JSON Convert `/usr/bin/time` command output parser

 Output from `/usr/bin/time` is sent to `STDERR`, so the `-o` option can be used to redirect the output to a file that can be read by `jc`.